-Another reason to create a logistic management app with the Admin Panel is that it makes your billing process more transparent and manageable.
+Another reason to develop a logistics management app is that it makes your billing process more transparent and manageable.
 It allows your admins to access, approve, and analyze all the bills with ease.

-Except for that, from here you can easily reach expense details like toll and repair charges, fuel and wayside expenses and so on.
-All the driver’s expenses during the delivery have to be approved by the admin.
+Except for that, from here you can easily reach expense details like toll and repair charges, fuel and wayside expenses, and so on.
+All the driver’s logistics expenses during the delivery have to be approved by the admin.

-The same system can be applied to calculate the profitability of every contract and vehicle, your average bill and other financial information that will help you to improve your overall business strategy.
+The same system can be applied to calculate the profitability of every contract and vehicle, your average bill per delivery, and other financial information that will help you to improve your overall business strategy.

 Another reason why this screen needs your precise attention during logistics app development is that it’s used to configure your rates.
 For instance, you can:

 - set up mandatory and optional extra charges for shrink wrapping, waiting time, and so on;